John Howard (prison reformer)

-John Howard FRS (2 September 1726 – 20 January 1790) was a philanthropist and early English prison reformer.
+John Howard FRS (2 September 1726 – 20 January 1790) was an English philanthropist known for his work as an early prison reformer.

+Howard began inspecting prisons while serving as High Sheriff of Bedfordshire and toured prisons across the United Kingdom and Europe using his personal fortune.
+Howard documented his experiences in the 1777 exposé The State of the Prisons which described the terrible conditions of these prisons in great detail.
+Howard became a leading authority on prison reform to Parliament and co-drafted the Penitentiary Act 1779 which introduced the first policy for state-run prisons in the United Kingdom.
+Howard pioneered the concept of single-celling and advocated for better cleanliness in prisons, solitary confinement, hard labour, access to religious instruction, salaried prison staff, and a greater role of rehabilitation.

+Howard's advocacy and writings were highly influential in prison reform in the United Kingdom, Europe, and the United States, and his work continued to influence prison reform into the Victorian era.
+A number of prison reform and humanitarian organisations are named in his honour.

-Birth and early life
+Early life

-Howard was born in North London, either in Hackney or Enfield.
-His father, also John, was a wealthy upholsterer at Smithfield Market in the city.
-His mother Ann Pettitt, or Cholmley, died when he was five years old, and, described as a "sickly child", he was sent to live at Cardington, Bedfordshire, some fifty miles from London, where his father owned property.
-His father, a strict disciplinarian with strong religious beliefs, sent the young John to a school in Hertford run by John Worsley.
-He went on from there to a dissenting academy run in London by John Eames.
+John Howard was born on 2 September 1726 in London, either in Hackney or Enfield in North London.
+His father, also John, was a wealthy upholsterer at Smithfield Market in the City of London.
+His mother Ann (née Pettitt or Cholmley) died when he was five years-old..
+Howard was described as a "sickly child" and was sent to live at Cardington, Bedfordshire, some 50 miles north of London, where his father owned property.
+John Sr., a strict disciplinarian with strong religious Protestant beliefs, sent the young John to a school in Hertford run by John Worsley before being sent to a dissenting academy in London run by John Eames.
+After his school, he was apprenticed to a wholesale grocer to learn business methods, but was unhappy with this.

-After school, John was apprenticed to a wholesale grocer to learn business methods, but he was unhappy.
-When his father died in 1742, he was left with a sizeable inheritance but no true vocation, a Calvinist faith and a quiet, serious disposition.
+Howard's father died in 1742, leaving him with a sizeable inheritance but no true vocation, a Calvinist faith and a quiet, serious disposition.

-Early travels
+Early travels and Cardington

-In 1748, Howard left England for a grand tour of the continent.
+In 1748, Howard left England for a grand tour of Europe.
 On his return, he lived in lodgings in Stoke Newington, where he again became seriously ill.
-He was nursed back to health by his landlady, Sarah Loidore, whom he then married despite her being 30 years older than he was.
-She died within three years.
+He was nursed back to health by his landlady, Sarah Loidore, whom he then married despite her being 30 years his senior.
+Loidore died within three years of their marriage, leaving him a widower only in his twenties.

 Howard then set out for Portugal following the 1755 Lisbon earthquake, travelling on the Hanover, which was captured by French privateers.
-He was imprisoned in Brest for six days before being transferred to another prison on the French coast.
+He was imprisoned in Brest for six days before being transferred to another prison on the coast of France.
 He was later exchanged for a French officer held by the British, and went to the Commissioners of Sick and Wounded Seamen in London to seek help on behalf of his fellow captives.
 It is widely believed that this personal experience generated Howard's interest in prisons.